 Where: Moscone West Level 3, Overlook 3 (OOW12)

-Everyone is welcome.
+Everyone is welcomed.
 Gwen Shapira is the SIG leader and expect lots of great things in that space.
-The SIG is also looking for volunteers — that’s going to be hot space so if you want to engage early come and let us know.
+The SIG is also looking for volunteers — that’s going to be a hot space so if you want to engage early, come and let us know.

 What: Oracle Bloggers Meetup 2012